RECUP-DOE/pyperfdump/README.md

 Requirements and Installation
 ---
-See `INSTALLATION.md` for information using either CMake or Spack.
+See `INSTALLATION.md` for information using CMake, Meson, or Spack.

 Module Variants
 ---